You are about to buy a home in the UK and need a mortgage or maybe your existing rate is coming to an end and you need to remortgage.

 The lender’s underwriter will now be able to see all your financial transactions for the last 3 months, therefore be ready to explain any regular payments and also any payments that may affect your mortgage application.

 Stop worrying and take action!

 The maximum amount of monthly bank statements a lender will look at is 6 months, therefore the worst-case scenario is that it will take 6 months to get your bank account and overdraft in order.
 Get out of your overdraft and then reduce the overdraft to a lower level.

 Being in your overdraft shouldn’t affect your credit score however being over your overdraft limit can affect your score.

 A question often asked is.
-Does applying for overdraft affect credit score?
-Companies like Experian or Equifax love to see consistency on a credit file therefore you are likely to be most affected initially on taking out the overdraft.
+Does applying for an overdraft affect your credit score?
+Companies like Experian or Equifax love to see consistency on a credit report therefore you are likely to be most affected initially on taking out the overdraft.

 Does an overdraft improve your credit rating?

-We would advise that after taking on any credit card debt or loans as well as taking out an overdraft you check your credit report for a few months.
+We would advise that after taking on any credit card debt or a personal loan as well as taking out an overdraft you check your credit report for a few months.

 How do I get a mortgage if I have an overdraft?